 It’s a less attractive benefit to mastery I guess when all you're thinking about is the money you could be making with random people.
 But it's also a necessary example to illustrate what someone serving in their position is thinking about and purposefully striving for, daily.

 The Red Bushing Man: said, when they were just starting out in their business about 4-5 years ago, many tried to persuade them to take automotive jobs they weren’t positioned to provide as a service.
 After careful deliberation, they decided to only focus on what they did well which at the time consisted of “one product for one make of vehicle.”

-Today, they’ve expanded their services to other parts of the vehicle’s suspension as well as many different types of vehicles.
-They’ve grown, but the focus of their business (which is to save their clients from the expense incurred using rubber bushings) and how they achieve providing that service through ‘The Better Bushing’ is still the same.
+They’ve since expanded their services to other parts of the vehicle’s suspension as well as many different types of vehicles.
+But the focus of their business (which is to save mechanics who specialize in vehicle suspension and race car drivers from the expense incurred using rubber bushings) and how they achieve providing that service through ‘The Better Bushing’ is still the same.
 The benefit of being so focused and committed is they can easily avoid the type of clients who will derail their objective (to become the premier brand in Trinidad and Tobago for polyurethane bushings), because they have a very clear service for a very specific clientele.